dstackai/dstack/docs/docs/guides/protips.md

 ??? info "AMD"
     Currently, when an AMD GPU is specified, either by name or by vendor, the `image` property must be specified as well.

+## Monitoring metrics

+While `dstack` allows the use of any third-party monitoring tools (e.g., Weights and Biases), you can also monitor container metrics such as CPU, memory, and GPU usage using the [built-in `dstack stats` CLI command](../../blog/posts/monitoring-gpu-usage.md) or the corresponding API.

 ## Service quotas